Council is required to prepare a new planning scheme for the Huon Valley municipal area as part of a major State-wide planning reform process.

 As part of the initial preparation of the draft Interim Planning Scheme some informal consultation sessions were held from November 2012 to December 2012.
 A further round of public consultation also occurred in June / July 2013.
 The outcomes of these informal consultation phases have been considered as part of the preparation of the draft Interim Planning Scheme.

-After a declaration is made by the Minister which is expected in the short term, other formal steps shown in the above diagram will follow.
+After a declaration is made by the Minister other formal implementation steps will be completed.

-The effect of the declaration will be that the Council’s current planning schemes in operation immediately before the date the declaration is effective from will cease except for the finalisation of assessments of applications that have already been lodged with the Council by that date.
+The effect of the declaration will be that the Council’s current planning schemes in operation immediately before the date the declaration will be replaced by the interim planning scheme.

 Therefore, after the date of the declaration, the new draft Interim Planning Scheme will apply to the Huon Valley municipal area.
 When the other formal steps have been completed the draft Interim Planning Scheme will become the Council’s new planning scheme.